harshadpitkar/hid-sp18-518/swagger/cloudmesh/flavor/README.md

 The REST service should conform to Swagger/OpenAPI 2.0 specification.

+Credit for framing the how on this to Shagufta Pathan.

 ## Implementation :
 * The basics of the REST service is defined in the YAML document `localhost.yaml` file
 * POST operation has been implemented to post the command, username and hostname